 To ensure that the Board works effectively and performs its responsibilities, its members are provided with monthly updates on Company performance, financial position and prospects.
 Directors have full and timely access to relevant information and are properly briefed on issues considered at Board meetings.
 The duty of preparing the meeting agenda is delegated to the company secretary (the "Company Secretary").
 Each Director may request inclusion of items on the agenda.

 To make informed decisions, Directors are given information packages with explanation and analysis of agenda items not less than three days before a meeting.
 The Company Secretary keeps Directors informed of corporate governance issues and regulatory changes, and ensures Board procedures follow the CG Code and relevant legal requirements.
-The Board is provided with sufficient resources to perform its duties and, if required, an individual Director may engage independent professional advisers at the Company’s expenses to provide advice on specific matters.
+The Board is provided with sufficient resources to perform its duties and, if required, an individual Director may engage independent professional advisers at the Company's expenses to provide advice on specific matters under the standard procedures adopted by the Board in 2005 (the "Mechanism").

 If a Director has a conflict of interest in any matter under Board consideration, such matter will be dealt with by a physical Board meeting instead of a written resolution.
 Such Director shall abstain from voting, and not be counted in the quorum, for any resolution in which he or she has a material interest.